-California police respond to shopping mall amid reports of active shooter
+California police respond to mall amid reports of active shooter; ‘no indication’ of gunfire, cops say

 Social media users said the mall had been locked down and evacuations were ongoing

-Police in Northern California responded to a shopping mall Friday night amid reports of an active shooter.
+Police in Northern California responded to a shopping mall Friday night amid reports of an active shooter but no evidence was found of shots fired, authorities said.

-The Milpitas Police Department said officers responded to the Great Mall for an unspecified ongoing situation.
+The Milpitas Police Department said officers responded to the Great Mall just after 5:30 p.m.
+PT after reports of an altercation where someone brandished a knife.
+Shortly after, a shooting was reported inside a Burlington Coat Factory store.

-The department declined to elaborate.
-Milpitas is located 46 miles southeast of San Francisco.
+Officers checked the store and there was no indication a shooting took place inside and no victims related to the initial call have been found, the department said.

+CALIFORNIA DAD SHOT IN FACE WHILE HOLDING BABY; FAMILY SUSPECTS HATE CRIME: REPORT

 Video shared to social media purportedly captured the scene outside.